Tax Basics for Divorce

 - If you are wondering whether to file head of household or single.

-In both cases, you’ll want to talk to us and your accountant.
+You’ll want to talk to us and your accountant in both cases.

 How Do Tax Brackets Work?